 This is a test that uses inaudible ultrasound waves to create images of your heart to determine its structure and function.
-The ultrasound beam passes out from the probe and is reflected back from the cardiac structures.
+The ultrasound beam passes out from the probe and is reflected from the cardiac structures.
 It provides the doctor with information about the size and shape of your heart and how well the cardiac chambers and valves are working.
 A part of the echocardiogram is a Doppler analysis of blood flow across heart valves allowing assessment of valvular disease.
 An echo is particularly useful in the investigation of breathlessness and murmurs.
-During transthoracic echocardiography (TTE), ECG leads will be attached to your chest and an ultrasound probe will be placed on the chest wall in various positions to allow acquisition of images.
+During transthoracic echocardiography (TTE), ECG leads will be attached to your chest, and an ultrasound probe will be placed on the chest wall in various positions to allow the acquisition of images.
 The whole test takes about 20-30 minutes and is not painful.
-Images are then stored in electronic archive and a report is produced.
+Images are then stored in an electronic archive, and a report is produced.

 Echocardiography allows measurements of the heart structures, assessment of the pumping function of the heart (contractility, systolic function) using parameters such as ejection fraction (EF) and the relaxation of the heart (diastolic function).
-In combination with Doppler analysis, it is possible to evaluate the presence and degree of valve disease (aortic stenosis / regurgitation, mitral stenosis / regurgitation, tricuspid stenosis / regurgitation, pulmonary stenosis / regurgitation) or congenital heart disease (e.g. atrial or ventricular septal defect, pulmonary and aortic stenosis, coarctation of the aorta, tetralogy of Fallot, transposition of the great arteries).
+In combination with Doppler analysis, it is possible to evaluate the presence and degree of valve disease (aortic stenosis/regurgitation, mitral stenosis/regurgitation, tricuspid stenosis/regurgitation, pulmonary stenosis/regurgitation) or congenital heart disease (e.g. atrial or ventricular septal defect, pulmonary and aortic stenosis, coarctation of the aorta, tetralogy of Fallot, transposition of the great arteries).

 Echo will be often required following the first appointment with Dr Ruzicka.
 Echo may need to be repeated in regular intervals in patients with valve disease and heart failure.

 The ultrasound probe with gel will be placed on your chest and moved as the heart is visualized from different angles.
 Images will be acquired and stored electronically in the echo machine.
 You will hear Doppler sounds from the machine; these are not real sounds produced by the heart but represent acoustic coding of blood flow volume and velocity.
-Once your assessment is complete, the gel will be wiped off your skin and you can get dressed.
+Once your assessment is complete, the gel will be wiped off your skin, and you can get dressed.
 The procedure takes approximately 20-30 minutes.